-Betnesol (betamethasone sodium phosphate) is a corticosteroid used in treating conditions, which are related to the hypothalamus such as hormonal imbalance, inflammatory conditions and autoimmune diseases.
+Betnesol (betamethasone sodium phosphate) is a corticosteroid used for treating hormonal imbalance, inflammatory conditions, and autoimmune diseases.
 Insufficiency of corticosteroids, in general, has a significant impact on our body.
-They have many vital functions in the body namely, regulating salt, water balance, regulating stress levels and regulating heart functions.
+They have many vital functions in the body like, regulating salt, balancing the water, regulating stress levels, and ensuring the proper functioning of the heart.
 This injection is administered in emergency situations to gain quick control of the symptoms.

-Is It Safe To Take Betamethasone Injection During Pregnancy?
+Is It Safe to Take Betamethasone Injections During Pregnancy?

-A Betnesol injection is given during pregnancy only if there is no alternative treatment for a prenatal complication.
-It is a high-risk treatment as it is known to cross the placenta and may affect the unborn child.
-It is best if avoided in any form (injections or topical creams) unless the case history suggests otherwise.
-Please talk to your gynaecologist about the risks involved and inquire about alternatives.
+A Betnesol injection is given during pregnancy only if there is no alternative treatment available for a prenatal complication.
+Administering a Betnesol injection to a pregnant woman can pose risks to her baby as it is known to cross the placenta and affect the unborn child.
+It is best avoided in any form (injections or topical creams) unless recommended by a doctor.
+It is best to consult a gynaecologist about the risks involved and ask about alternatives.

-Caution: It should not be taken without consultation with a doctor.
+Caution: It should not be taken without consulting a doctor.

 When Is Betnesol Used?

-Betnesol or betamethasone injection is prescribed if the following complications occur during pregnancy;
+Betnesol or betamethasone injection is prescribed if the following complications arise during pregnancy.

-This is entirely the doctor’s discretion.
-There is no definitive dosage prescribed, but your doctor will take a call only after understanding your case history.
+The dosage is determined after checking the medical history of a pregnant woman.
+Your doctor can take a call after understanding your case history.
 If your doctor foresees the probability of some complications, he may advise injections.
 Therefore, it is best to discuss the pros and cons of this treatment with your doctor.

 How Is Betnesol Given?

-Betnesol is administered in the following two ways:
+Betnesol can be administered in the following ways:

-- It is injected directly into your veins or muscle to produce an effect throughout the body.
+It is injected directly into the veins or muscles to produce an effect throughout the body.
 This is done through drips.
-The dosage and duration are dependent on the case and complication.
+The dosage and duration will depend on the case and complications.

-- It can be applied topically to the affected area to reduce inflammation.
+It can be applied topically on the affected area to reduce inflammation.
 In some cases, it is directly injected into the inflamed tissue.

 The medication is never given on a long-term basis.
-It may be prescribed for a few days or maybe 2-3 weeks.
-It should not be stopped abruptly rather, should be tapered slowly to reduce the intensity of any withdrawal symptoms.
+It may be prescribed for a few days or maybe for 2-3 weeks.
+But it should not be stopped abruptly.
+It should be tapered slowly to reduce the intensity of any withdrawal symptoms.

-- Corticosteroids are known to reduce the body’s natural immunity and inflammatory responses.
-Hence, if you are taking betnesol, you might be more susceptible to infections.
+Betnesol is a corticosteroid, which is known to reduce the body’s natural immunity and inflammatory responses.
+Hence, if you are taking Betnesol, you might be more susceptible to infections.

-- It might affect your baby’s growth causing growth delays or reduce their heart rate and movements.
+It might affect your baby’s growth and development.
+It can lead to a delay in your baby’s growth and affect his heart rate and movements.

-- High doses given to you might pass on to the baby while breastfeeding and affect the baby’s own adrenal gland-producing steroid hormones.
+If Betnesol is given in high doses, it may pass on to the baby while you breastfeed him and affect his adrenal gland-producing steroid hormones.

 In addition to injections, it can enter your body through other mediums too.
-For example, during pregnancy, you must be careful while using skin creams.
-Some skin creams must be avoided as they might contain small quantities of betnesol which may be absorbed by the skin and may affect the baby.
-Therefore, it is advisable to consult your doctor before using any steroid containing creams.
+If you use certain skin creams containing Betnesol (even in small quantity), it may be absorbed by your skin and may affect the baby.
+Therefore, it is suggested that you consult a doctor before using any steroid creams.

 Also Read: Potential Complications of Twin Pregnancy